vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 ### Store the user information in Azure AD B2C

-Once user info has been received from Vipps, we can create and store the users in Azure AD B2C.
+Once user info has been received from Vipps, you can create and store the users in Azure AD B2C.
 This can be done through the [Microsoft Graph API](https://learn.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-operations).
-An example of how this can be implemented using the [Microsoft Graph .NET Client Library](https://www.nuget.org/packages/Microsoft.Graph) is shown below
+An example of how this can be implemented using the [Microsoft Graph .NET Client Library](https://www.nuget.org/packages/Microsoft.Graph) is shown below.

 ```c#
 private async Task PostUser(GraphServiceClient graphClient,string sub, string name, string email, string phoneNumber)